OliverW10/food/README.md

 It looks like the gradle version that it's using (8.13) isn't supported by java 24 (min 8.14), installing jdk 21 (and fixing JAVA_HOME) seems to have fixed it.
 I also installed the previous version of sdk (15) when trying to fix "bad file version 68" error, but i think it was just fixed by using jdk 21

+Run the android emulator.
+It appears that it does not work while connected to the work VPN, i suspect because it creates a local network that conflicts.

-With android emulator running, run `npx expo run:android` then press a
+Run `npx expo run:android` then press a

+getting `TypeError: The "readableStream" argument must be an instance of ReadableStream.
+Received an instance of ReadableStream`

 ## Setup (IOS Dev build on phone)